Qishan (official): Family background

-Qishan was a Khalkha Mongol by birth and was from the Borjigit clan.
-His 7th generator ancestor Enggeder had led his followers to submit to the Qing Empire and received a hereditary first class marquis peerage in return.
+Qishan was born in Beijing on 18 January 1786, and he was a Khalkha Mongol by birth.
+He was from the Borjigit clan.
+His family was under the Plain Yellow Banner of the Eight Banners.
+His 7th generator ancestor Enggeder had led his followers to submit to the Qing Dynasty and received a hereditary first class marquis peerage in return.
 Qishan inherited the peerage from his ancestor.
 His father, Chengde (成德), served as a general in Hangzhou and dutong (都統; a military commander) in Rehe Province.